MikeCoder96/woodblocks_pygame/README.md

 I will do it?
 I don't know, depend.

 Ayway, this prj was possible thanks to my collaborator that help me a lot with the logic of the game because I suck with DLV...
-Thank Jhonny, you have my respect.
+Thank Johnny, you have my respect.